 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Marinate-All-Day Baked Parmesan Chicken would be phase two for the South Beach Diet, due to the bread crumbs, but you’re not using much breadcrumbs and you only eat the small amount that sticks to the chicken, so this is still a pretty carb-conscious dish.
-If you’d like to make this low-carb and gluten-free, replace the breadcrumbs with almond meal.
+For this chicken recipe you’re not using many breadcrumbs and you only eat the small amount that sticks to the chicken, so this is still a pretty carb-conscious dish; check the nutritional information to see what you think.
+With 100% whole wheat breadcrumbs like I used, this is suitable for phase 2 or 3 of the original South Beach Diet.
+If you’d like to make this more strictly low-carb and gluten-free, replace the breadcrumbs with almond meal.

 Find More Recipes Like This One:

 Use Chicken Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.